rajabishek/blogger/source/_posts/Programming-in-go.md

 ```
 There are some important observations to make in the above code.
 Firstly we did not declare the variable using shorthand `total := 0` in the above code because then `total` would have inferred to be of the type `int`.
 Since we want total to be of type `float64` so that we can add the `data[i]` while totaling and divide by `float64(length)` while computing the average, we explicitly mentioned its type as `float64` using the var statement.
 If we wrote the code as `total := 0` then  we would get compile time error due to line 1 and line 2 due to mismatched types `int` and `float64`.

 But what we can do is `total := 0.0`.
 In this way the Go compiler would infer the type of total as `float64` since `0.0` literal is seen as a double precision value.
 Next we have the `len` function that returns the length of the array as an `int`.
 But since `total` is of type `float64` we cannot directly divide by `length`.
 Go doesn't allow us to operate between two mismatching data types.
 We need to convert length into a `float64` which is done by `float64(length)`.
 This is called as type conversion.
+Unlike in C, in Go assignment between items of different type requires an explicit conversion.
 In general, to convert between types, you use the type name like a function.
+The expression `T(v)`` converts the value `v` to the type `T`.

 We can also use a special form of a for loop with array in Go.
 ```go